 Lesson for roofers: Homeowners love instant answers.
 Adding an online estimator or “get a quote” tool to your website captures leads when they’re ready to buy.
 Since so few roofers are using them, this is a huge opportunity to stand out in your local market and win more jobs.

-What is the cheapest way to get roofing leads?
+What is the best way to get roofing leads?

 Streamline the roofing process with Roofr